-While the paperless warehouse is an achievable goal through implementation of Enterprise 21 ERP’s warehouse management system, there are three critical success factors for achieving such a goal, all of which revolve around the issue of organizational change management.
-The process of migrating from a paper-based warehouse environment to one of real-time, paperless inventory tracking requires all parties to be equally vested in the process.
+While the paperless warehouse is an achievable goal through implementation of Enterprise 21 ERP’s warehouse management system, there are four critical success factors for achieving such a goal, all of which revolve around the issue of organizational change management.
+The process of migrating from a paper-based warehouse environment to one of real-time, paperless inventory tracking requires all parties to be equally invested in the process.

-The Three Critical Success Factors for Paperless Warehouse Implementation:
+The Four Critical Success Factors for Paperless Warehouse Implementation:

 1. Take a Phased Approach.
 Too often, organizations try to tackle more than they (and their users) are capable of doing all at once.
 Particularly in instances in which no barcode scanning exists prior to ERP implementation, it is recommended to have an intermediate step in the process in which users use a paper-assisted method in which barcodes are scanned via an RF device but a paper pick-ticket, work order, and/or packing slip is still generated.
 If nothing else, the piece of paper can act as a “safety blanket” for the warehouse users as they become more acclimated with the new ERP system on a daily basis.
 Once the users are more accustomed to interacting with the system and have demonstrated a willingness to record data electronically in real-time, the organization is ready to move to a more paperless environment.

 2. Training, Training, and More Training.
 Sufficient training on the new ERP system, particularly for inventory and warehouse users, is critical to a successful ERP implementation and reduces the risk of issues occurring upon system go-live.
 As much training should be dedicated to the warehouse users as possible; the users not only need to learn the functional processing of the system but the business processes and transactions they engage in as well.
 Ultimately, these users are the last people who see product before it goes out the door to a customer, making their job critical in terms of measuring the implementation’s and go-live’s success.